 Each person has their way of dealing with grief.
 The five well-known stages of mourning, first identified by psychiatrist Elisabeth Kubler-Ross in 1969, are frequently mentioned.
 As follows:

 You might experience two or more of the five stages of grief.
 It’s crucial to realize that there is no typical grieving process.
-Everyone has a distinct experience with it.
+Everyone has a different experience with it.
 Your reactions to and indications of grief could be:

 Related Article: SYMPTOMS OF BPD IN FEMALES: Everything You Should Know